Dipsingh/dipsingh.github.io/_posts/2026-02-20-NSCC-Deep-Dive.md

 TCP Cubic reduces its rate sharply when it detects loss, then increases the rate over time following a cubic pattern.
 DCQCN, on the other hand, changes its rate in steps at set time intervals.
 NSCC adjusts its rate smoothly, changing both the direction and size of adjustments based on the current network conditions.
 This smooth adjustment is important because it reduces queuing changes, lowers packet loss, and makes latency more predictable when the network is stable.
-Here is an example of how the congestion window or sending rate might change over time for each method.
+Here is an example of how the congestion window or sending rate might change over time for each.

 {: .center}
 ![CC Comparison](/images/post35/fig5.png "CC Comparison")